 A note on free shipping thresholds:

-Ecommerce personalization brand examples for repeat visitors:
+Ecommerce personalization for repeat visitors: X brand examples

 Skincare brand Dermalogica recognizes returning shoppers with a pop-up featuring the products they showed the most interest in on their last visit, according to Nosto.

-Instead of showing shoppers the same pop-up asking them for an email address they already gave, this experience picks up where they left off—resulting in a 5% click-through rate on the pop-up and 6.93% increase in average order value (AOV) for the brand.
+Instead of showing shoppers the same pop-up asking them for an email address they already gave, this experience picks shoppers up where they left off—resulting in a 5% click-through rate on the pop-up and a 6.93% increase in average order value (AOV) for the brand.

-Personalization for customers and repeat customers:
+Ecommerce personalization for customers and repeat customers

 - Do you find that your customers are looking for different products or experiences based on where they are in the user journey?